Troubleshoot a Fuzzy or Blurry Picture on Your TV

 - Make sure your picture isn’t stretched.
 Play with the settings of your TV to ensure that the picture you’re seeing isn’t being stretched.
 Cycle through different image sizes with your remote’s “aspect” button, or change your TV’s settings to show standard-definition channels at their native resolution (you’ll see black bands on the sides of your image).

 - Mess with your TV’s different sharpness and picture modes.
 Make sure to test this on a channel with lots of movement—increasing the sharpness will definitely make for a better picture, but if you go too sharp, moving objects could have visible trails.

 - Swap out your cables.
 HDMI is known to give a better picture than a Component Video Cable, but either one should be capable of giving you a decently sharp image.
-If all you're getting is fuzz, replace the cable (or borrow one from another sharp, working TV or from a friend) to test if the problem is the cord.
+If all you’re getting is fuzz, replace the cable (or borrow one from another sharp, working TV or a friend) to test if the problem is the cord.

 - Unplug.
-Plug the TV and it's peripherals into a different outlet or surge protector.
+Plug the TV, and it’s peripherals into a different outlet or surge protector.
 Your soft picture could be the result of electrical interference through the cord.

 - Move it around.
 Try moving any nearby electrical devices away from the TV.
-They could be ones creating interference that is degrading your picture quality.
+They could be the ones creating interference that is degrading your picture quality.

 If you’ve tried all this and are still seeing a fuzzy shot, try calling your cable company.
 Somebody there might be able to reset your service (another troubleshooting technique) or send out a professional tech to take a look.

 (Images: flickr member /*dave*/ licensed for use under Creative Commons, flickr member wicho licensed for use under Creative Commons)